ePages-de/epages-docs/_posts/2017/2017-03-21-continuous-documentation-with-ansible.md

 ### Roles
 While playbooks are the entry point, one will soon be looking at [Roles](http://docs.ansible.com/ansible/playbooks_roles.html), because a playbook typically contains sets of roles (that are applied to groups of hosts).
+The motivation to do it like that is to [separate the What from the How](http://wiki.c2.com/?SeparateTheWhatFromTheHow).
 When learning about a role, the best place to start is `defaults/main.yml`.
 This file is supposed to contain all variables that are being used in the role, and - as the filename implies - their default values.
 This file serves the primary purpose of documenting the role.